mercure-imaging/mercure/docs/quickstart.rst

 Including Orthanc and OHIF
 --------------------------

 When testing mercure or developing modules, it is helpful to use a local PACS as dummy target.
-Therefore, we included an option to automatically install the open-source Orthanc PACS and OHIF DICOM viewer alongside mercure if you call the Vagrant installation command with the following argument
+Therefore, we included an option to automatically install the open-source Orthanc PACS viewer alongside mercure if you call the Vagrant installation command with the following argument
 ::

     vagrant --orthanc up